 We’ve shown in Part 3 of this series how Datadog can help you monitor your SQL Server databases within the context of your application.
 In this post, we’ll show you how to go one step further by collecting custom SQL Server metrics that let you choose the exact functionality you want to monitor and improve.
 You can configure the Agent to collect custom metrics and report them every time it runs its built-in SQL Server check.

-We’ll show you three ways to collect and monitor custom metrics:
+We’ll show you two ways to collect and monitor custom metrics:

 - Specifying performance counters beyond those the SQL Server integration queries by default